robcodehub/fullstack-recipe-clone-public/README.md

 - [ ] Try researching some UI frameworks (MaterialUI, Bootstrap, Semantic UI, etc.) and incorporating one into your app to add some great styles
    - [ ] Can you display forms as modals?
    - [ ] Can you show toaster messages around form submissions?
-   - [ ] Can a user easily and intuitively navigate around your app?
+   - [ ] IN PROGRESS - Can a user easily and intuitively navigate around your app?

 </details>